RuralNative/Handsy-FSL-Tutorial-Application/docs/architecture_files/USER_INTRO_AND_DEVS_INTRO.md

 ## Function

 Upon initialization, three UI components - header, image, and name input field - are composed in an animated manner.
 The user then inputs their name on the name input field.
 Real-time check of the name input are done asynchronously, verifying if the input has less than 11 characters on it.
 If the input has more than 10 characters, a supporting text is composed with the name input field, showing error message and signifying the input will not be accepted by the application.
-Successful input allows the user to navigate into the next screen.
+Successful input allows the user to navigate into the next screen - DevsIntro().

+DevsIntro() upon initialization shows a UI containing information specifically source references, which are composed in an animated manner.
+It shows a button that allows the user to navigate to the next screen - the HomeScreen()

 ## Flowchart